Water out of thin air? It can be done, say scientists - Cyprus Mail

 Yaghi, a chemistry professor at University of California, Berkeley, envisions a future where the water is produced off-grid for individual homes and possibly farms using the device.

 “This application extends beyond drinking water and household purposes, off grid.
-It opens the way for use of (the technology) to water large regions as in agriculture.”
+It opens the way for use of this technology to water large regions as in agriculture.”

 In the next few years, Wang said, the developers hope to find a way to reproduce the devices on a large scale and eventually create a formal product.
 The resulting device, she believes, will be relatively affordable and accessible.